Robust stability of event-triggered nonlinear moving horizon estimation: ET-MHE Scheme

 However, directly evaluating the condition above would require sending several estimated outputs back to the plant side.
-Hence, to reduce the amount of data transmitted, we modify the ETM (\ref{eq:ET2trigruled2}) by exploiting the following bound
+In many practical scenarios, receiving data consumes less energy than transmitting at a wireless sensor node \cite{Che17,Al24}.
+Nevertheless, we still want to reduce the amount of data that needs to be sent back as much as possible.
+Hence, we modify the ETM (\ref{eq:ET2trigruled2}) by exploiting the following bound

 with $\bar{x}_{\epsilon_t-M_{\epsilon_t}}^{\epsilon_t}=\hat{x}_{\epsilon_t-M_{\epsilon_t}|\epsilon_t}$ and

 We define Note that both $d_t$ and $p_t$ as defined in (\ref{eq:dwy}) and (\ref{eq:pt}), respectively, can be calculated at the remote side since all required quantities to this end have been sent to the remote side.
 By sending additionally the first element of the estimated state sequence back to the plant side, $\bar{y}_{j}^{\epsilon_t}$ can be calculated at the plant side.
 Using (\ref{eq:boundtrigcond}) we can now formulate our event-triggering condition as follows